Updated: Sep 16

 Then He spoke to them a parable:

 “Look at the fig tree, and all the trees.
 When they are already budding, you see and know for yourselves that summer is now near.”
 (Luke 21:29-30)

-All three-parable examples cite the when, of when one would see the branch budding, or becoming tender and putting forth leaves.
+All three parable examples cite the when, of when one would see the branch budding, or becoming tender and putting forth leaves.
 Well, I got to thinking…what season comes before summer?

 There has not been a time either this century or last when a period was labeled as such in any part of the world.
-The closest we come to it was in the Prague Spring, in which was coined back in 1968.
+The closest we come to it was in the Prague Spring, which was coined back in 1968.

-There were also the Revolutions of 1848 that had been referred to as Springtime of the People, but nothing had the ring like of our recent Arab Spring.
+There were also the Revolutions of 1848 that had been referred to as Springtime of the People, but nothing had the ring-like of our recent Arab Spring.
 Initially, the Arab Spring had the flavor of a “people’s revolution” that jumped borders and overthrew the establishments.
-However, those Egyptians seeking western-styled democracy were greatly disheartened and disillusioned when the Islamic ‘Muslim Brotherhood’ took advantage of the ensuing chaos and quickly organized into the most powerful group, wrenching the revolution out of the hands of those who were truly seeking change.
+However, those Egyptians seeking western-style democracy were greatly disheartened and disillusioned when the Islamic ‘Muslim Brotherhood’ took advantage of the ensuing chaos and quickly organized into the most powerful group, wrenching the revolution out of the hands of those who were truly seeking change.

 Isaiah 19:2 states;

 “I will set Egyptians against Egyptians; Everyone will fight against his brother, And everyone against his neighbor, City against city, kingdom against kingdom.”